$10 million TOTAL PROJECT

 Renovation and restoration of historic train station building

 282 Temporary and 56 Permanent Jobs

 “A neighborhood that has been struggling will be transformed with state of the art technology, and nonprofits collaborating and designing in new ways.” – Sarah Owen, President & CEO, SW Florida Community Foundation

-In Fort Myers, Florida, the former Atlantic Coast Train Station, a Spanish architectural-styled highlight of the 1920’s boom era, has been vacant for some time in Midtown Fort Myers.
-As part of the City’s CRA plan to bring new economic development to the Midtown and Dunbar neighborhoods, the Southwest Florida Regional Technology Hub will renovate and restore this historic train station.
-Developed by the Southwest Florida Community Foundation, the result will be a 2-building, 21,000 sq-ft center providing collaborative office space for nonprofits and a state of the art technology hub that will be available to both residents and businesses.
+In Fort Myers, Florida, the former Atlantic Coast Train Station, a Spanish architectural-styled highlight of the 1920’s boom era, stood vacant for some time in Midtown Fort Myers.
+As part of the City’s CRA plan to bring new economic development to the Midtown and Dunbar neighborhoods, the Southwest Florida Community Foundation renovated and restored this historic train station.
+The resulting Southwest Florida Regional Technology Hub, known as The Collaboratory, is a 2-building, 21,000 sq-ft center providing collaborative office space for nonprofits and a state of the art technology hub that will be available to both residents and businesses.

 - Fort Myers, Florida, Midtown CRA District

 - 19% Unemployment Rate - 2.44x the national average

 - Brownfield, TIF District, Redevelopment Zone, HUB Zone